-Using an egg donor with IVF treatment may be an option for women who can carry a child in their uterus, but not able to use their own eggs for conception.
+Using an egg donor with IVF treatment may be an option for those who can carry a child in their uterus, but not able to use their own eggs for conception.
 Decreased ovarian function, premature ovarian failure or genetic abnormalities are some conditions that may impact a woman's ability to conceive.
 Duke Fertility Clinic follows the highest standards for egg donation set by the American Society for Reproductive Medicine (ASRM).

 If you elect to participate in the anonymous Donor Egg Recipient Program, your participation is confidential.
 We do not share your information with the donor and the donor's identity is also protected.